vishHemant/portfolio-hemant/README.md

 # Personal Portfolio Website

-This repository contains the source code and files for my personal portfolio website.
-The website is built using React, CSS, and GSAP.
+This repository contains the source code and files for my personal portfolio web app.
+The website is built in React, CSS, and GSAP with device compatibility.

 ## Description